Mental HealthPsychology

 Burnout drains your emotional tank until you’ve got nothing left to give—not to your work, not to your family, not even to your dog.
 And dogs always deserve the best of us.

 Unchecked burnout can evolve into anxiety, depression, or even full-on breakdowns.
-Many people start experiencing burnout symptoms like:
+For instance, Many people start experiencing burnout symptoms like:

 • Irritability